Lurchicus/asmRPSLS/README.md

 work with Windows and Linux.
 So now I want to port it to x86 assembly on Linux.
 Having fun so far! :)

+Currently in progress (todo)

+Working on code to take the user input in "inbuf" and compare it to the list starting at "proxrck" and given a match equate it with the value starting at verbnum.
+Basicly keep a counter and add a string compare of each string with the string the user supplied and retain the counter value as the user selection if a match is found (otherwise treat is as a "help" command) (I should be able to eliminate the verbnum list).

+Changes

 - 03/17/2024 DWR Project added to GitHub
 - 03/17/2024 DWR Corrected details text (doubled by)
 - 03/24/2024 DWR Added a safe text reader procedure